bqi343/cp-notebook/Resources/Questions.md

 # Questions & Comments

-You might want to read [this](https://codeforces.com/blog/entry/47516) too.
+You might want to read [Um_nik's FAQ](https://codeforces.com/blog/entry/47516) too.
+I hope this is slightly more informative. :)

 ## General